 Users could buy LRs for $1 apiece and use them to pay anyone else who had a Liberty Reserve account.
-Only if you wanted to buy LR for cash, you had to go through a third-party exchanger, such as M-Gold.
-The exchanger would buy LRs in bulk and sell them in smaller quantities, typically charging a transaction fee or 5 percent, or more.
-This way, Liberty Reserve could avoid having to collect banking information on its users that would leave any kind of financial trail.
+Generally, if you wanted to buy LR, you had to go through a third-party exchanger, such as M-Gold.
+Exchangers bought LRs in bulk directly from Liberty Reserve and sold them off in smaller quantities, typically charging a 5% transaction fee.
+By using exchangers, Liberty Reserve avoided having to collect banking information on its users, which would have created a financial trail.

 A number of Midas Gold Exchange customers are displeased with Dhanani/Patryn’s level of service.
 They register their grievances on Complaints.com.

 October 22, 2009 — “Michael Patryn” registers MPD Advertising Inc. in Vancouver, B.C.
 Nazmin Dhanani is listed as an officer of the company.
 (If you recall, the name Nazmin appeared earlier in this timeline in association with “Omar Patryn.”)
 MPD dissolves on August 18, 2013.
 (Companies of Canada)